Sophist-UK/Tranzakt/README.md

 massively simplify the amount of code that needs to be written, but which would likely be incompatible with the CMS.
 * To enable the Tranzakt code to run in parallel with the CMS web page generation code
-* To enable it to use asyncronous and multi-tasking techniques to improve performance and response times
+* To enable it to use asynchronous and multi-tasking techniques to improve performance and response times

 The first attempt at a Proof of Concept will be based on the following other open-source technologies:

 * Laravel, which is itself based on...
 * Symfony (a lower level framework)
-* Doctrine (an Object Relational Mapper)
+* Eloquent (an Object Relational Mapper)
 * React.js
 * Vue.js